Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

+\item[C.] In this case, either $p = \psi(i)$ and $q = \psi(i+1)$ are respectively an occupied row and an occupied column, or vice versa.

-In the first case, we have an empty column $p = \psi(i)$ and an empty row $q = \psi(i+1)$ of $\rho_{L}$ and need to make\footnote{In the two-line array, this corresponds to moving a circle one step to the right.} both occupied without affecting the occupancy of the other rows or columns, or the non-nesting nature of the other rooks of $\rho_{L}$.
+In the first case, we need to make both row $p$ and column $q$ unoccupied without affecting the occupancy of the other rows or columns, or the non-nesting nature of the other rooks of $\rho_{L}$.
+(In the two-line array, this corresponds to moving a circle one step to the left.).

 There are two configurations to consider.
-Either the rectangle North-West of the cell $(q, p)$ is empty, or it contains some rooks (marked with $\bullet$).
-In the first case, we simply place a rook in $(q, p)$.
+Either the cell $(p, q)$ is occupied by a rook or not.
+In the former configuration, simply delete the rook in $(p, q)$.
 This is shown in the figure on the left below.

-In the second configuration, we form a ``staircase'' of cells (marked $\circ$) based on the location of the existing rooks in the rectangle North-West to $(q, p)$, as seen in the figure above on the right.
-We then move the rooks of $\rho_{L}$ to the the locations marked $\circ$, once again obtaining a new valid non-nesting rook placement on $\lambda/\mu$, without affecting the occupancy of any other row or column of $\rho_{L}$.
+In the second configuration, we form a ``staircase'' of cells (marked $\circ$) based on the location of the existing rooks in the rectangle North-West to $(p, q)$, as seen in the figure above on the right.
+We then move the rooks of $\rho_{L}$ to the locations marked $\circ$, once again obtaining a new valid non-nesting rook placement on $\lambda/\mu$, without affecting the occupancy of any other row or column of $\rho_{L}$.

-In the second case\footnote{In the two-line array, this corresponds to moving a circle one step to the left.}, we have an empty row $p = \psi(i)$ and an empty column $q = \psi(i+1)$ of $\rho_{L}$.
-The same operation as above is performed but the figures are rotated $180^\circ$.
+In the second case, $p$ is a column index and $q$ is a row index.
+The same operations as above are performed with the figures rotated by $180^\circ$.
+(In the two-line array, this corresponds to moving a circle one step to the right.)

 \item[D.] As in C, there are two cases.
-In the first case, column $q = \psi(i)$ and row $p = \psi(i+1)$ are occupied (the second case is treated analogously).
-Again, two configurations may arise: one where $\rho_{L}$ has a rook in $(p, q)$ and one where it does not.
-This situation is precisely the inverse of Case C:
+In the first case, column $q = \psi(i)$ and row $p = \psi(i+1)$ are both unoccupied and need to be made occupied; the second case, where $q$ is a row and $p$ is a column, is treated analogously.
+Again, two configurations may arise: one where the rectangle strictly South-West of $(p, q)$ contains a rook, and one where it does not.
+In the former, simply place a rook at $(p, q)$.
+In the latter, perform the simultaneous shifting of rooks as in Case C. This is illustrated below.